patricegautier/unifiZabbix/README.md

 For example a Switch should have 2 templates assigned to it:  Unifi SSH Host and Unifi Switch

-UPDATE: It is no longer necessary to assign SSH Host to either APs or Switches;  The corresponding templates are now pulling those values directly.
-The number of SSH operations and general load on devices is basically halved with this change, since AP and Switches are the most common devices
+<b>UPDATE</b>: It is no longer necessary to assign SSH Host to APs, Switches, UDMPs or USGs;  The corresponding templates are now pulling those values directly.
+The number of SSH operations and general load on devices is basically halved with this change, since AP and Switches are the most common devices.

-<i>(In a perfect world, I would have had the specific templates inherit from that one and all the right items appear that way but Zabbix does not support exporting and reimporting a template hierarchy as of 5.2.
-Assigning both templates is the work-around)</i>.
+ You should still assign this template to NVRs and Cloud Keys.
+A future version will remove that requirement as well.

 • <b>Unifi SSH High Priority Host</b> is a variant of the first template with higher alert levels that can be used instead; don't assign both to the same device

 • <b>Unifi Wifi Site</b> is meant to aggregate WiFi traffic across your wifi networks for a Unifi site.
 Just assign it to one of the APs that can see all the networks in question and assign the {$AP_GROUP} macro for that host to the name of a zabbix host group that contains all the APs for that site.